 Oral immunotherapy, or OIT, helps desensitize children to the foods they are allergic to by giving them small quantities of the allergen every day at home, and then gradually increasing the amount under medical supervision at the hospital.

 In many cases, daily ingestion of the allergen actually helps reduce the child's sensitivity to the food.
 OIT has been shown to be effective in 60 to 80 percent of research trials.
 The goal of CHOP's Oral Immunotherapy Program is to make OIT more accessible to a larger population of patients and families.

-Currently, CHOP's Food Allergy Center offers oral immunotherapy for to up to five foods at once.
+Currently, CHOP's Food Allergy Center offers oral immunotherapy for to up to five foods at a time.
+For certain allergies, we will use an FDA-approved product, such as PalforziaTM, when it becomes available.
 Once your child has reached a “maintenance dose” — a low dose that has proven to protect individuals against exposure to larger quantities of the allergen, your child will remain at this dose for a period of time.

 This extended “maintenance” dosing has proven to be protective to large quantities of food allergens.
 For example, if a child who is allergic to peanuts can tolerate 300 mg of peanut (one very large peanut) daily for more than six months, they can likely tolerate exposure to 2 grams of peanut (seven peanuts).

 Because patients participating in oral immunotherapy will receive a food they are allergic to, all dose increases need to occur under medical supervision at CHOP.
 Before OIT begins, your child will complete oral food challenges to determine their level of sensitivity to each food.
 This process will be individualized based on your child’s medical history.